Maleekabd/Maleekabd/README.md

-- 👋 Hi, I’m @Maleekabd
+- 👋 Hi, I’m @MalikAbdurrasyid
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java & javaScript
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java & javaScrpit
-- 💞️ I’m looking to collaborate on java
+- 💞️ I’m looking to collaborate on java & javascript
 - 📫 How to reach me you can follow my ig @malikarachuu_

 <!---